stephenslab/dsc-wiki/development/Pending-Problems.md

 ## Resolved
 ### Done
+*  exec specific return alias (what should be the syntax??)
 *  Improve engineering for file signature and caching
 *  Formal documentations
 *  Parameter by natural groups